 Fresh towels, shampoo, conditioner, and bars of soap are provided on a daily basis.
 Our bungalow was equipped with a hot water shower, but we only wished the water pressure was better.
 And for you tall people, prepare to do a Matrix backbend to get your head under the spout!

 The Nature Beach Resort has its own restaurant called Nature Rocks, which is open from 7:30am to 10:00pm.
 They serve a variety of both Thai and Western meals for breakfast, lunch, and dinner.
 The food was great and we ate several meals there that averaged a total of 300 to 400 baht (9 to 12 USD).
 There are plenty of tables for small groups of people and the tiered design of the restaurant floor allows all diners to have a great view.

 Each morning we woke up and happily took only a few dozen steps before seating ourselves for breakfast overlooking the water.
 We managed to enjoy the gorgeous view each morning by ourselves since it seemed that most hotel guests didn’t roll out of bed until past 9:00am.

 For breakfast, we recommend the banana and coffee mixed smoothie and banana pancakes.
 Evidently, banana pancakes are a pretty hot item in Koh Chang!

 The restaurant also has two more beach front decks with short tables and small cushions to sit on.
-These are a perfect place for drinking beer or fruit smoothies, or even just laying back watching people walk by on the beach.
+Either is a perfect place for drinking beer or fruit smoothies, or for laying back and watching people walk by on the beach.

 Nature Beach Resort made it easy to hang out there in the evenings.
 Nature Bar has a small bar area and dance floor that are right beside the restaurant.
 We loved the mix of reggae and beach music that constantly flowed from the speakers.
 Three nights in a row they even had several fire dance performances.